pranaydogra/COVID-Lit-Search/README.md

 Next, we create connection dataframes which contain papers which mention all combinations of "two search keywords" together and save these as separate files and generate a network graph showing these connections.
 Finally, we can select a keyword of interest to get all the papers that mention the selected keyword and other keywords together.
 These plots, and tables together will help identify research articles that contain keywords of interest, and therefore can save time and help organize our reading efforts.

+**Mentions plot showing the number of papers that mention each keyword**
 ![Mentions plot](https://github.com/pranaydogra/COVID-19_research/blob/master/mentions_plot.png)

+**For example in the plot below, there appear to be 90 articles that mention human-to-human transmission and SARS-CoV-2.**
 ![SARS-CoV-2 connectivity](https://github.com/pranaydogra/COVID-19_research/blob/master/sarscov2_small.png)

 This selected dataset can then be used for further computational analysis pipelines.